Orbits classifying extensions of prime power order groups: Homological algebra

 and thus both $\phi_2$ and $\phi_4=\phi_3\circ \phi_2^{-1}$ are $A$-isomorphisms. \end{proof} We rely on the commutative diagram \eqref{eq:commdiag} to define the following function

 and remark that, by construction, $\tau([c])=V$ if and only if $[c]=[0]$.
 In particular $\tau$ induces a bijection

 equivalently, postcomposing with $\pi^{-1}$, a bijection

 We will show in Section \ref{subsec:compatibility} that the maps $\mathfrak{t}_G$ and $\mathfrak{t}_V$ are compatible with the actions of $A$ as given in \eqref{eq:ActionAonSbgs} and \eqref{eq:ActionAonPH^2}; see Corollary \ref{cor:stabT}.
 In particular, it will follow that each non-trivial orbit of $A$ in $\hab(G;\F_p)$ has cardinality divisible by $p-1$.
 This is true in higher generality.
+We warn the reader that in the sequel we will often, by a slight abuse of notation, write $\mathfrak{t}_G([c])$ meaning the image under $\mathfrak{t}_G$ of the projective class of $[c]$.

 \begin{lemma} Let $\lambda\in\Z_p^*$, $[c]\in\hc^2(G;\F_p)$, and $[\omega]\in\gen{\im\cup}$.
 Then the following hold: \begin{enumerate}[label=$(\arabic*)$] \item $\lambda[c]=[c]$ if and only if $[c]=0$ or $\lambda=1$, \item if $[c]\in\hab(G;\F_p)$, then $(\lambda,\lambda)[c]=[c]$ and $(\lambda,\lambda)[\omega]=\lambda^{-1}[\omega]$. \end{enumerate} Moreover, every non-trivial orbit of $\hc^2(G;\F_p)$ has cardinality divisible by $p-1$. \end{lemma}